-In the following, within the RWA and for weak inter-qubit coupling, we will show analytically, within the RWA, that the maximal entanglement, produced by the quantum phase transition, in the Lipkin-Meshkov-Glick model is retained in the Dicke model for interacting qubits.
-Furthermore, for a fixed field-ensemble coupling, $\lambda$, the inter-qubit coupling, $\eta$, defines a series of first order phase transitions related to the number of qubits in the ensemble, $N_{a}$, as the quotient $N_{a}/2$, while, for a fixed inter-qubit coupling, there exists one second order phase transition related to the couplings ratio \cite{Chen2010p053841} and a series of first order transitions similar to those in the Dicke model \cite{Buzek2005p163601,Tsyplyatyev2009p012134}.
+In the following, within the RWA and for weak inter-qubit coupling, we will show analytically that the maximal entanglement produced by the quantum phase transition in the Lipkin-Meshkov-Glick model is retained in the Dicke model for interacting qubits.
+Furthermore, for a fixed field-ensemble coupling, $\lambda$, the inter-qubit coupling, $\eta$, defines a series of first order phase transitions related to the number of qubits in the ensemble, $N_{q}$, while, for a fixed inter-qubit coupling, there exists one second order phase transition related to the couplings ratio \cite{Chen2010p053841} and a series of first order transitions similar to those in the Dicke model under the RWA \cite{Buzek2005p163601,Tsyplyatyev2009p012134}.
 Also, we will show analitically in the weak coupling regime, and numerically in general, that the inclusion of counter-rotating terms does not erase the possibility of obtaining a maximally entangled multi-qubit state.
 Then, in the third section, we will find the fixed points of the classical analog of the Dicke model for interacting qubits without the RWA, and calculate the critical coupling parameter related to them; this parameter should be identical to that of the quantum case with an ensemble of infinite size.
 Also, we will show that a transition from order to disorder in the classical dynamics appears at exactly the value of the scaled energy corresponding to the minimum of the $\hat{J}_{z}$ operator in the quantum system; in our case this scaled energy is $2E/(\omega N_{q}) \le -1$ and depends linearly on the size of the qubit ensemble.